-One event changed how Jeff Bezos sees DC — and it could have implications for where Amazon’s second headquarters will land
+One event changed how Jeff Bezos sees Washington, DC — and it could have implications for where Amazon’s HQ2 will land

 - Getty/Chip Somodevilla

-- Jeff Bezos, who bought the Washington Post in 2013, was once wary of wading into the Washington, DC limelight.
+- Jeff Bezos, who bought The Washington Post in 2013, was once wary of wading into the Washington, DC, limelight.

-- However, the Amazon CEO now embraces DC and sees himself as the successor to former Washington Post publisher Kay Graham, according to the Washingtonian.
+- But the Amazon CEO now embraces Washington and sees himself as the successor to the former Post publisher Katherine Graham, according to the Washingtonian.

-- Insiders who spoke to the magazine point to the Jason Rezaian incident as the turning point.
+- Insiders who spoke with the magazine point to the Jason Rezaian incident as the turning point.

 - Bezos’ embrace of DC life could have implications for where Amazon’s second headquarters eventually lands, but by how much is anyone’s guess.